Laravel-Backpack/basset/readme.md

 Ensure that APP_URL in your `.env` matches your server configuration, including the hostname, protocol, and port number.
 Incorrect settings can lead to asset loading issues.

 2) **Improperly configured disk.**
 By default, Basset uses the public disk since its files must be public.
 For new Laravel projects, the configuration is usually correct.
 If you're upgrading from an older version, check `config/backpack/basset.php`.
 Make sure your `config/filesystems.php` public disk looks like: https://github.com/laravel/laravel/blob/10.x/config/filesystems.php#L39-L45.
+If you prefer not to change your public disk, you can create your own disk and set it in the Basset config, or you can use the provided disk named `basset` by setting it in the `config/backpack/basset.php`.

 3) **Missing or broken storage symlink.**
 If you use the default disk, Basset requires the `php artisan storage:link` command to work properly.
 During installation, Basset attempts to create the symlink.
 If it fails, manually create it with `php artisan storage:link`.
 If you encounter issues (e.g., after moving the project), recreating the symlink should resolve them.